Supplemental Security Income Program

 Once we have established the existence of a medically determinable impairment(s), we may also use evidence from other medical and non-medical sources to assess the severity of the impairment(s) and how it affects the child’s functioning.
-Other medical sources not listed above include, for example, physicians’ assistants, and nurse practitioners.
-Non-medical sources include, for example, school teachers, counselors, daycare center workers, public and private social welfare agencies, parents, guardians, licensed clinical social workers and other caregivers.
-Educators and other school professionals (counselors, nurses, early intervention team members), in particular, can provide the specific, reliable information we need about how the child has functioned in school over the last 12 months.
-This information gives us an insight into the child's day-to-day functioning, which is very important in determining childhood disability.
+Other medical sources not listed above include, for example, naturopaths, chiropractors, and therapists.
+Non-medical sources include, for example, school teachers, counselors, daycare center workers, public and private social welfare agency personnel, relatives, and caregivers.

 Role of the School Professional